ADumbDoor/Swim-Mill-Revamped/README.md

 - [ipcs](https://man7.org/linux/man-pages/man1/ipcs.1.html) - to check for any shared memory not freed
 - [ipcrm](https://man7.org/linux/man-pages/man1/ipcrm.1.html) - to clear any shared memory left after running your program
 ### Useful information if you get stuck:
 - In order to compile on Unix/Linux machines, you may need to specify some compiler flags.
-Specifically -lrt needs to be near/at the end of your compile command for working with shared memory.
+Specifically -lrt needs to be near/at the end of your compile commands for working with shared memory.
 - It's worth checking that you have included any headers that you need at the top of your source files.
 - Order of function definitions matters in C. You can get around this, however, by *declaring* functions before using them.
 [More on that here](https://en.cppreference.com/w/c/language/functions).
 This is where a header file might come in handy.